hms-dbmi/dseqr.docs/content/docs/drugs/run-query/index.md

 {{< alert icon="💡" text="For L1000 signatures, only the top 1500 results are shown.
 You can download the full query results if a compound of interest is not in the top results." >}}

+You can change the table sorting  and filter for specific cell lines by clicking the advanced options toggle:

+{{< img-simple src="drugs-advanced.png" alt="Query Genes" class="border-1" >}}

 ### Plot perturbation effect

-To view the predicted effect of a query result on the query genes, *Select a perturbation for plot:*
+To view the predicted effect of a perturbation on the query genes, *Select a perturbation for plot:*

 {{< img-simple src="drugs-pert-plot.png" alt="Plot Perturbation" class="border-1" >}}

-{{< alert icon="💡" text="Perturbation effect arrows start at query effect size values and end at the sum of query and perturbation effect sizes." >}}

-{{< alert icon="💡" text="Perturbation effect arrows start at query effect size values and end at the sum of query and perturbation effect sizes." >}}
+{{< alert icon="💡" text="Arrows showing perturbation effects start at query effect size values and end at the sum of query and perturbation effect sizes." >}}

-### Advanced options

 ### Perturbation as query

+You can use expression profiles from the reference datasets to query for similar and opposing signatures in the reference datasets.

+To do so either search for a signature in the *Select a dataset or query signature* or right click on a correlation point and click *Load as query*:

+{{< img-simple src="drugs-load-pert.png" alt="Plot Perturbation" class="border-1" >}}